TheTask/Game-of-Life-GIF/README.md

 Email both GIF files to me at **marek.borik@mail.mcgill.ca** with the subject line **Gifs**.

 ### Rules and Points
-- The gifs have to be screenshots from your IDE.
+- The GIFs have to be screenshots from your IDE.
 If you send me other GIFs from the internet, it will not count.
 - You will be able to get back up to **5%** per GIF on your assignments A1-A5 for the total improvement up to **10%**.
 - We are going to assign the points after we are done grading A5 and I will email every person who submitted and letting him/her know, how many points they earned.
 - If you scored 100 on all 5 assignments, you won't get any extra marks.